-Plastic behavior at micron and sub-micron scales differs profoundly from that of bulk materials: Significant size-related hardening can be observed \cite{fleck1994strain, uchic2004sample, uchic2009plasticity} and plasticity becomes unpredictable manifesting in intermittent random strain bursts \cite{dimiduk2006scale, csikor2007dislocation}.
-These latter cause zigzag-like patterns in the stress-strain curves in contrast to the smooth curves of bulk specimens.
+Plastic behavior at micron and sub-micron scales differs profoundly from that of bulk materials: Significant size-related hardening \cite{fleck1994strain, uchic2004sample, uchic2009plasticity} and intermittent stochastic strain bursts \cite{dimiduk2006scale, csikor2007dislocation} can be observed.
+The latter causes unpredictable plasticity and staircase-like patterns in the stress-strain curves in contrast to the smooth curves of bulk specimens.
 In crystalline materials plastic events are avalanche-like rearrangements of topological crystallographic defects (dislocations).
-These events are also present in bulk materials as shown by studies investigating acoustic signals emitted by these avalanches \cite{weiss1997acoustic, weiss2003three, miguel2001intermittent, weiss2015mild, Ispanovity2021}.
-In amorphous solids and foams deformation is characterized by similar fluctuations and the irreversible units of plasticity are shear transformation zones \cite{spaepen1977microscopic, falk1998dynamics}, and T1 events \cite{kabla2003local, dennin2004statistics, tainio2021predicting}, respectively.
-Based on this accumulated knowledge one may conclude that all these heterogeneous materials exhibit substantially analogous, stochastic plastic behavior.
+These events are also present in bulk materials, as shown by studies investigating acoustic signals emitted by these avalanches \cite{weiss1997acoustic, miguel2001intermittent, weiss2003three, weiss2015mild, ispanovity2022dislocation}.
+In amorphous solids and foams deformation is characterized by similar fluctuations but the irreversible units of plasticity are shear transformation zones \cite{spaepen1977microscopic, falk1998dynamics}, and T1 events \cite{kabla2003local, dennin2004statistics, tainio2021predicting}, respectively.
+Thus, one may conclude that all these heterogeneous materials exhibit substantially analogous, stochastic plastic response.